sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>From my experience, I think that every actor has to make sure that they're in charge of their own career somehow or other.</h3 quote>
+<h3 quote align='center'>I have a mess in my head sometimes, and there's something very satisfying about putting it into words.</h3 quote>

 ---